Overwatch Guide

 Flanking Routes and Off-Angles

 Developing a keen awareness of available flanking routes and off-angles is crucial for disrupting enemy formations.
-Flanking isn't just for dedicated DPS heroes; tanks can create immense pressure by cutting off enemy retreats, and even some supports can create unexpected value from an uncontested angle.
-Heroes like Doomfist, with his re-gained Uppercut and empowered abilities, or Winston, with his double Jump Pack, excel at exploiting these routes.
+Flanking isn't just for dedicated Damage heroes; tanks can create immense pressure by cutting off enemy retreats, and even some supports can create unexpected value from an uncontested angle.
+Heroes like Doomfist, with his increased Seismic Slam damage, excel at exploiting these routes, as does Winston with his double Jump Pack.

-An off-angle is a position that allows you to shoot at enemies from a different direction than your main tank or DPS line, creating a crossfire.
+An off-angle is a position that allows you to shoot at enemies from a different direction than your main tank or Damage line, creating a crossfire.
 This forces enemies to split their attention and exposes vulnerabilities.
-Consider how Hazard's new wall cling or Domina's backward propulsion from Sonic Repulsors can open up unexpected off-angles.

 Mastering these routes involves understanding map layouts, health pack locations, and potential escape paths.
 A successful flank or off-angle often relies on timing and discretion; making your presence known too early can lead to your quick demise without achieving anything.
-Patience is a virtue here.
+Patience is a virtue here, especially with flanker healing from health packs being reduced.

 The Art of Retaining and Forcing Space

 Tanks are the primary architects of space on the battlefield, both creating it for their team to advance and denying it to the enemy.
 Effective tank positioning involves knowing when to push forward to claim ground and when to fall back to consolidate advantages or regroup.
 Your team should never overextend without the support of your allies.
-Mauga's self-healing and movement speed boost from Cardiac Overdrive now make him incredibly self-sufficient in maintaining space.
+Mauga's increased Overrun cooldown means more deliberate engagements for him, emphasizing planned positioning.

 Retreating effectively is just as important as advancing.
 Knowing when a fight is lost and safely disengaging can prevent staggers and allow your team to re-contest with a full roster.
 Good positioning during a retreat means using cover, healers, and any available movement abilities to minimize casualties.
-Roadhog's ability to hook teammates to pull himself to them can be a valuable retreat tool, while Reinhardt's Berserker passive encourages risky, aggressive space-taking.
+Junker Queen's Commanding Shout remains a strong tool for team retreats and pushes.

 Positional Playstyles for Each Role

 Tank positioning revolves around creating and maintaining frontline presence, peeling for vulnerable allies, and soaking damage.
 You generally want to be where the fight is happening, often leading the charge or securing objectives.
-Orisa's more mobile playstyle with Energy Javelin healing allies and a charging Fortify allows her to be highly dynamic in holding and pushing space.
+D.Mon, despite recent hitbox adjustments, still serves as a dynamic tank capable of holding or pushing space effectively by leveraging her mobility and Power Barrier.
+Her Surging Strike and Fusion Repeater now have reduced cast and recovery times, allowing her to reposition and engage faster.

 Damage heroes have more varied positional needs, ranging from frontline brawlers to long-range snipers and mobile flankers.
-Your ideal position depends entirely on your chosen hero's kit, the enemy composition, and the recent hero changes.
-Junker Queen's Carnage now throwing her axe encourages a slightly different approach to ranged damage, while Doomfist's re-gained Uppercut makes him a potent close-range thread.
+Your ideal position depends entirely on your chosen hero's kit, the enemy composition, and recent hero changes.
+Reaper thrives in closer, aggressive positions.
+Venture also encourages closer engagements and greater mobility.
+Jetpack Cat's reduced movement speed and increased Purr self-healing penalty mean that careful positioning is even more crucial to compensate for her decreased mobility and survivability if caught out.

 Support heroes generally aim for positions that offer a clear line of sight to their team for healing and utility, while simultaneously providing safety from enemy flankers.
 Often, this means positioning slightly behind the main frontline, near cover, and with an escape route.
-Proactive positioning can deny enemy dives, especially with Zarya's Projected Barrier allowing allies to jump higher, or Domina's ultimate providing a barrier to allies.
+Ana remains potent from a safe distance, while Brigitte offers strong defensive value closer to the frontline.

 Adapting to Map Layouts and Enemy Comps

 Every Overwatch 2 map presents unique positional advantages and disadvantages, with distinct chokepoints, high ground access, and flanking paths.
 Spend time in custom games or watch professional VODs to understand the optimal spots for each hero on every map.
-Knowing a map inside-out gives you a massive tactical edge, especially with new maps like Neon Junction.
+Knowing a map inside-out gives you a massive tactical edge, especially with the recent reworks to Busan, Paraíso, and Eichenwalde.

 Your positioning should also constantly adapt to the enemy team's composition.
 If they have snipers, you'll want to prioritize positions with more cover and less exposure.
 Against dive heroes, you might cluster more tightly with your team or focus on positions that limit the effectiveness of their engage.
 Flexibility is key, particularly with competitive Hero Bans, which can drastically alter team compositions and required strategies.

-Conversely, consider how your team's composition allows for certain positional strategies.
+Consider how your team's composition allows for certain positional strategies.
 A double-shield tank line might hold a tighter choke, while a dive composition will look to spread out and attack from multiple angles simultaneously.
-Coordinate with your team to execute these strategies effectively, factoring in the latest hero updates, such as Ramattra's permanent Void Barrier for sustained pushes, or Roadhog's Take a Breather generating poison gas for area denial.
+Coordinate with your team to execute these strategies effectively, factoring in the latest hero updates, such as Domina's increased Panopticon barrier health for stronger defensive positioning.

 Want a verified GM to do the climbing?